Friday of Week 21 of Ordinary Time – First Reading

 Commentary on 1 Corinthians 1:17-25

-In this reading, there is made a distinction between true and false wisdom.
-Paul presents us with one of the most central concepts of his teaching and indeed of our Christian faith.
+In today’s reading, a distinction is made between true and false wisdom.
+Paul presents us with one of the most central concepts of his teaching, and indeed of our Christian faith.
 He begins by saying that Christ had not sent him to baptise.
 In so speaking, he is not in any way minimising baptism.
-What he is asserting that his special calling was to proclaim the Gospel.
+What he is asserting is that his special calling was to proclaim the Gospel.
 It was for others to establish Christian communities after he had gone to preach the Message in another mission field.
 Peter, too, asked others to baptise the gentile Cornelius and his household after they were received into the community (Acts 10:48).

-And where are the wise men now – all those pagan philosophers, including those Paul met in Athens and who laughed at his message, asks Paul.
-Perhaps Paul knew of the remark of Aristides who said that on every street in Corinth one met a so-called wise man, who had his own solutions to all the world’s problems (we still have them in our media every day!)
+And where are the wise men now, Paul asks—all those pagan philosophers, including those Paul met in Athens and who laughed at his message.
+Perhaps Paul knew of the remark of Aristides who said that on every street in Corinth one met a so-called wise man, who had his own solutions to all the world’s problems (we still see them on our media every day!).
 Where, asks Paul, are the experts in the Mosaic Law?
 Where are the “debaters of this age”, those Greek sophists who loved to engage in long and subtle disputes?

-Not, of course, that their preaching is foolish but the message of Christ crucified is viewed by the world as foolish.
-Jesus said something similar: “I give you praise, Father, Lord of heaven and earth, for although you have hidden these things from the wise and the learned, you have revealed them to the childlike” (Luke 10:21).
+This does not mean, of course, that Paul’s preaching is foolish, but that the message of Christ crucified is viewed by the world as foolish.
+Jesus said something similar:

 And to the Gentiles it made no sense whatever.
 How could a crucified criminal be proclaimed as the world’s Saviour?
 Greeks and Romans were sure no reputable person would ever be crucified, so it was unthinkable that a crucified criminal could be the Saviour.